Can you spare a few minutes?

 Nominal order - an order for a minimal amount of maintenance (for example £1 a year).
 If you get a nominal order, this keeps open the possibility of asking for more in the future if your or your ex’s circumstances change.

 Prenuptial agreement – an agreement made before you marry which sets out how you will share out your assets if you split up.

 Settlement – an official agreement sorting out your finances with your ex.

-Ask friends and family for a recommendation or your solicitor if you have one.
-Or use the family mediator finder service provided here: Family mediator search.
 It is fine to phone around, ask how much they charge and compare prices.

 Ask friends and family for a recommendation.
 You can also search here:

 The Royal Courts of Justice Advice Bureau (see: Royal Courts of Justice Advice Bureau) may be able to help you if you:

 To book an appointment, please check their website for latest appointment details.

 Legal aid is only available to apply for a financial order in very limited circumstances.
 More and more lawyers are offering a wider range of products and services than in the past.
 These include: